Continuous Memory Representation for Anomaly Detection: Introduction

-To address all of the aforementioned issues, we propose Grid Representation for Anomaly Detection (GRAD), which adopts a ``continuous'' normal feature space instead of a discrete one (\cref{fig:space}(c)).
-The capability of a continuous feature space to represent infinitely fine granularity allows for a certain amount of variation in normal features, thereby mitigating the weak generalization issue.
-Also, as our approach does not rely on combining or aggregating multiple features, it prevents the creation of entirely new features (unseen anomalies in our context), thus helping to avoid the IS problem.
+To address all of the issues above, we propose a novel continuous memory representation for anomaly detection (CRAD), where we use an external grid-based representation for normal features (\cref{fig:space}(c)).
+Given that the input to the grid is a spatial feature from an image rather than coordinates required for conventional grids, we need a specially designed framework for handling feature-based inputs.
+In light of this requirement, we transform input spatial features into low-dimensional coordinates, based on which we interpolate neighboring normal features in the grid.
+This continuous memory, unlike other discrete counterparts, allows for instant ($\mathcal{O}(1)$ time complexity) retrieval of the normal feature, while the interpolation technique mitigates the weak generalization issue.
+Also, as our approach does not rely on innumerable features across the entire memory, it reduces the risk of generating entirely new features (unseen anomalies in our context), thus helping to avoid the IS problem.
+These advantages are even stronger in the multi-class scenario, where a larger memory space would be needed, by avoiding the tremendous computation associated with searching or aggregating every feature.